Emerald City Acro Intensive 2026

 Workshop Overview

-Join us from June 28th to July 6th!
-This intensive group and standing partner acrobatics training experience is designed for dedicated practitioners to build their skills during 8 days of focused, goal-driven training.
+Join us from July 18-26, 2026!
+This intensive group and standing partner acrobatics training experience is designed for dedicated practitioners to build their skills during these days of focused, goal-driven training.

 Multiple progressive workshop tracks from beginner to advanced will allow participants to deepen their practice in specific areas such as dance lifts, dynamic partner skills, hand-to-hand, banquine, injury prevention, and more.
 Rather than simply learning isolated tricks, this experience supports long-term growth through structured training, personalized feedback, and a collaborative environment with world-renowned coaches.